All Episodes

 I was shown a series of geometric designs is the only thing I can say.

-Seeing those I've never heard anybody say that before, geometric designs.
+I've never heard anybody say that before.

-Was it that kind of effect?
+Was it that kind of a factor?

 No, no.

-The closest I've seen, my wife, Sherry, does a healing seminar using fractal geometry, and the fractals that she projects, and she has marvelous results in the audience of people being spontaneously healed with this, are the closest that I've seen to these designs.
+And the fractals that she projects, and she has marvelous results in the audience with people being spontaneously healed with this, are the closest that I've seen to these designs.

-At any rate then, I was told or given to understand that I was to go back on the body, into the body.
+At any rate, then, I was told or given to understand that I was to go back on the body, into the body.

 I came back into the body just as they were about to operate.

-I was a very husky 11-year-old boy.
+And I was a very husky 11-year-old boy.

-I remember sitting up, pushing two interns against the wall.
+And I remember sitting up, pushing two interns against the wall.

-It was a Roman Catholic hospital.
+And it was a Roman Catholic hospital.

 And one of the nurses then began to speak to me in a very soothing voice.